-(a) Anchor and anchor line of a size and design appropriate for the boat, the waters, and the service;

-- (b) Personal Flotation Devices (PFDs) for each person on board and child-size PFDs if children are on board; - (c) A throwable PFD with a minimum of 20 meters of line; - (d) A hand-operated bilge pump; - (e) A powered bilge pump; - (f) Six hand-held smoke/flares; - (g) A whistle or horn audible at 1 kilometer; - (h) A VHF radio; - (i) A cellular phone; - (j) An emergency repairs kit and tools; - (k) A first aid kit with contents suitable for the type of operation, and skills and training of personnel expected to administer aid; - An oxygen first aid unit including sufficient medical-grade oxygen to deliver a minimum of 15 liters per minute for no less than 20 minutes when the operations include in-water recreational activities; - (m)A hand-held pressurized fire extinguisher with minimum extinguishing agent weight of at least 1.2 kilograms; and - (n) A fixed fire extinguishing system installed in totally enclosed engine compartments with sufficient quantity to completely blanket the space.
+- a) Anchor and anchor line of a size and design appropriate for the boat, the waters, and the service; - b) Personal Flotation Devices (PFDs) for each person on board and child-size PFDs if children are on board; - c) A throwable PFD with a minimum of 20 meters of line; - d) A hand-operated bilge pump; - e) A powered bilge pump; - f) Three hand-held orange (day) smoke signals and three red (night) flares; - g) A whistle or horn audible at 1 kilometer; - h) A VHF radio; - i) A cellular phone; - j) An emergency repairs kit and tools; - k) A first aid kit with contents suitable for the type of operation, and skills and training of personnel expected to administer aid; - An oxygen first aid unit including sufficient medical-grade oxygen to deliver a minimum of 15 liters per minute for the time required to reach a professional medical facility or properly equipped rescue/evacuation personnel; - m) A hand-held pressurized fire extinguisher with minimum extinguishing agent weight of at least 1.2 kilograms; and - n) A fixed fire extinguishing system installed in totally enclosed engine compartments with sufficient quantity to completely blanket the space.
 The release device shall be outside of the engine compartment.
 For carbon dioxide (CO2) fixed fire extinguishing systems, the amount of CO2 shall be 40% of the gross volume of the engine compartment, but not less than 2.25 kg (5 lbs.).
 A minimum of 85% of the total volume shall be released in a maximum of two (2) minutes.

-A4.2 Boats 8 meters up to 12 meters in length shall carry all of the equipment specified in A4.1.1 and a total of two hand-held pressurized fire extinguishers with minimum agent weight of at least 1.2 kilograms, unless a fixed engine compartment extinguishing system is installed, in which case only one hand-held extinguisher is required.
+A4.2 Boats from 8 meters up to 12 meters (26-40 feet) in length shall carry all of the equipment specified in section 4.1 of this annex and a total of (2) hand-held pressurized fire extinguishers with minimum agent weight of at least 1.2 kilograms, unless a fixed engine compartment extinguishing system is installed, in which case only one (1) hand-held extinguisher is required;